-The Rose Bowl Flea Market in Pasadena, California, is without doubt among the most famous flea markets in the US – and not only because many celebrities are regulars at this Californian flea market.
-For over 45 years, this flea market has been taking place at the Rose Bowl stadium, which was also home to the 1932/1984 Summer Olympics and the 1994 FIFA World Cup.
-On the second Sunday every month, the Rose Bowl stadium grounds host one of the best flea markets in the United States: The Rose Bowl Flea Market.
+The Rose Bowl Flea Market is without a doubt among the best flea markets in the US and a true legend in California.
+And this is not only because many celebrities like Cameron Diaz or Angelina Joli and interior designers are regulars at this Californian flea market.
+For over 45 years, this truly huge flea market has been taking place on the second Sunday of every month at the Rose Bowl stadium.
+The stadium, one of Los Angeles’ landmarks, was home to the 1932/1984 Summer Olympics and the 1994 FIFA World Cup.
+Which does not detract from the pleasure of discovering this legendary place, quite the contrary!

 Rose Bowl Flea Market: A legend for vintage shoppers

 The Rose Bowl Flea Market is a true legend among flea market enthusiasts in California: Trendy Californians, from Los Angeles and beyond, flock to the Rose Bowl stadium in Pasadena to shop the latest trends and enjoy the unique atmosphere of this colorful vintage market.
-More than 20,000 flea market enthusiasts and over 2,500 merchants gather each month for the Rose Bowl Flea Market at the Rose Bowl Stadium in Pasadena.
+More than 20,000 flea market enthusiasts and over 2,500 merchants gather each month to attend the Rose Bowl Flea Market.

 On market days, the area around the stadium transforms into one huge swap meet, which rightfully claims to be the largest flea market on the West Coast and one of the best flea markets in Los Angeles.
 Indeed, the Rose Bowl Flea Market is filled with anything and everything the heart of a flea market enthusiast could ever desire or dare to dream of.